scott-ftf/pirate_uri/README.md

 * **Note:** *Currently the Treasure Chest and Piratewallet-lite wallets do not display the label paramater*

 #### others
-optional, for future extensions.
+Optional, for future extensions.
 Currently ignored by the wallets

 ## URI Example Implementation
-simple webpage to serve a form that constructs a uri link for testing.
+simple webpage to serve a form that constructs a URI link for testing.
 Can be accessed at: [Pirate URI Test Page](https://scott-ftf.github.io/pirate_uri/uri.html)

 ## Examples